Net Worth Poverty and Children’s Development

 August 2022 - July 2024

-Project Description This study examines how net worth poverty – or household’s whose wealth levels fall below one-quarter of the federal poverty line – is associated with children’s cognitive and behavioral development.
-Most children who are net worth poor are not income poor, meaning that these economically vulnerable group of children have been conventionally overlooked…
+This study examines how net worth poverty – or household’s whose wealth levels fall below one-quarter of the federal poverty line – is associated with children’s cognitive and behavioral development.
+Most children who are net worth poor are not income poor, meaning that these economically vulnerable group of children have been conventionally overlooked in conversations about poverty.

 July 2022 - June 2024